 Successful completion of the degree qualifies the graduate for recommendation to the State of Idaho for a Director of Special Education endorsement and one of the following endorsements (K-12 Exceptional Child Generalist endorsement, Pre-K-12 School Principal endorsement, or Pre-K-12 Superintendent endorsement on an Idaho Administrator Certificate) dependent on which track is taken.
+All endorsement pathways must demonstrate competency with building or district level administrator standards.
 NOTE: An Institutional Recommendation (IR) is only valid for two years after completion of the degree.
 Therefore, the student should apply for a certificate revision or renewal within that time frame.